Joel5212/Calculator-Kit/README.md

 * Calculator has different screens and ability to perform their own tasks.
 * User switchs between multiple calculator types

+**Optional Nice-to-have Stories**

+* Computation history is saved even after the app is closed.
+* Computation history can be cleared by the user.

 ### 2. Screen Archetypes